 She's good with a wrench?
 Seriously?
+NEVER saw that coming. |

 Thanks to everyone who came to the meeting to discuss Cinder last Thursday - my sources say the convo was excellent!
 If you couldn't make the meeting, keep reading to catch up on the club's take on Cinder: